AdaCore/aws/readme.txt

    - Add support for Accept/Connect/Shutdown and Error logging to AWS.Net.Log package.

+   - Add support for user defined communication layer.
+The AWS communication layer can be replaced by a specific one (derived from Socket_Type).

+   - The Socket_Type is now controlled.
+This clean-up the code and it is easier to provide user socket implementations.

    - Plus many small fixes, enhancements, API comments, and documentation work.